Harini-krishnapriya/Computer-Vision/README.md

 # Computer-Vision
-This is repository you find programs related to Image processing that is spatial&amp; Frequency domain filtering, Thresholding, Segmentation etc
+This is repository you find programs related to Image processing that is Spatial&amp; Frequency domain filtering, Thresholding, Segmentation etc.